-For the purpose of approving, altering, amending, or repealing these Bylaws, a quorum is defined as one-half of the School Assembly.
-These Bylaws will become effective upon approval by at least two-thirds of a quorum of the School Assembly in a secret ballot and upon approval by the University.
-They may be altered, amended, or repealed by a vote of a quorum of the School Assembly in a secret ballot where voters may choose between approve, disapprove, or to be neutral for a the given action.
-The action is approved if at least two-thirds of the voters selecting either approve or disapprove vote to approve the change.
-Proposals for amendments to the Bylaws must be made available to members of the School Assembly at least eight days prior to the date on which action is to be taken upon them.
+These Bylaws will become effective upon approval by at least two-thirds of the School Assembly in a secret ballot and upon approval by the University.
+They may be altered, amended, or repealed by a two-thirds vote in a mail ballot.
+Proposals for amendments to the Bylaws must be sent to members of the School Assembly at least eight days prior to the date on which action is to be taken upon them, and voting must take place between the first and last days of instruction of a Fall or Spring semester.